Remove Odors from Clothes and Towels

 Simply follow these steps:

-Add 125 ml Hydrogen Peroxide 6% – Oxygen Plus and 125 ml white vinegar to your washing machine along with your towels and clothing.
+Add 125 ml Hydrogen Peroxide 6% – Oxygen Plus and 2 tablespoons baking soda to your washing machine, towels, and clothing.

 Fill your washing machine with hot water.